talmi/IOAM-Ping-Demo/README.md

 sudo ./ioam-ping.sh
 ```

-The script sends 5 ICMP Loopback messages with IOAM and prints the result.
+The script sends 5 ICMPv6 Loopback messages with IOAM and prints the result.
 It also captures a pcap file.
 If everything runs smoothly, you should see something like:

 ```